deanabriggs/BudgetWise/README.md

 ## Conclusion

 BudgetWise is a complete and functional .NET Blazor Server application that demonstrates core web development concepts, teamwork, and real-world application design.
-The project meets the requirements of the group project assignment.